microsoft/fusion-dev-ebook/Book/PowerAppsFusionDev.md

 -   Order parts from the **Part Details** screen.

     Additionally, the image control on the **Part Details** screen displays the images stored at a specified URL.
 Currently the URLs in the data are simply placeholders.
-Like the photographs for the appointment screen, Kiana and Preeti need to determine the best place to store images so they're available to the Power App.
+Like the photographs for the appointment screen, Kiana and Preeti need to determine the best place to store images so they're available to the app.

 ## Adding a Photograph to an Appointment

-Photographs need to be stored somewhere accessible by the Power App.
+Photographs need to be stored somewhere accessible by the app.
 For performance and security reasons, Preeti doesn't want photographs to be saved in OneDrive or in Azure SQL Database.
 Instead, she and Kiana decide to use Azure Blob Storage.
 Blob Storage is optimized for holding large binary objects, and is robust, with built-in security.
 Power Apps has a connector that allows access to Blob Storage.
 Maria suggests adding a new picture-taking screen, improving the user experience for Caleb.

 > **NOTE:**
 > For detailed information, visit the **Azure Blob Storage** page at <https://azure.microsoft.com/services/storage/blobs/>.